What is Security Assistance?

 Equipment

 The United States continued to collaborate with coalition partners to provide defense articles and materiel requested by the Ukrainian government.
+From February 2022 through December 2025, the United States had committed more than $66.1 billion in defense articles and services to Ukraine through PDA, USAI, and FMF, while allies and partners have committed approximately $120.0 billion.
 This assistance includes armored vehicles, air defense systems and interceptors, ammunition, and other capabilities.
 FMF support to Ukraine in 2024 has included air defense, armored vehicles, anti-armor capabilities and munitions.

 Oversight Highlight: End-Use Monitoring